ambanum/disinfo.quaidorsay.fr/_pages/en/twitter-ads-transparency-center-assessment.md

 or issue advertising:

 > Promoted Tweets created from the dedicated issue ads account **will show in the ATC indefinitely**.
 Promoted Tweets from non-political advertisers will be available for seven days. ([Source](https://business.twitter.com/en/help/ads-policies/restricted-content-policies/political-content/issue-ads-policy-FAQs.html))

+However, we have not seen this pledge honoured upon analysis.

 #### Data can be removed at will by the advertiser or by Twitter